RandomReaper/ft2tcp/README.md

 Since I haven't found any way to create an installable Qt executable (either statically or dynamically linked) see [Cross compiling for windows](#Cross-compiling-for-windows).

+## Windows drivers
+By default windows will install the FTDI drivers, but the WinUSB drivers are necessary for libusb, the driver used can be changed using [zadig](http://zadig.akeo.ie/).